If you're using the Classic builder, you can find that article here.

 We are often asked if a multilingual typeform can be built and unfortunately, one same typeform cannot speak many languages, but there are workarounds that could help you achieve this.

-Show all the questions in two languages (for those on a Free plan)
+Show all the questions in two languages

 You can simply type in the questions in the two languages.
 For example: Question 1: What’s your name? / ¿Cómo te llamas?

 This will allow you to put out there the question in both languages, as some printed government forms do, and make full use of your question limit if you're on a Free plan.

 When doing this, it is also advisable to change the system messages to show the text in two languages too.

 You can take advantage of Logic to create your multilingual typeform.
 To do this, add all the questions in the chosen languages.
 Then, on the first question ask the respondents for their preferred language and direct them to the set of questions in that language.

 This is ideal for typeforms in only two languages and you must remember that system messages will need to be adapted to both.
 (OK buttons, failure messages, etc)

 Please, take a look at this example, and feel free to add it to your account as a template: